Mega Duck

 The Mega Duck WG-108 (also known as Cougar Boy) is a handheld game console that was developed and manufactured by Hong Kong–based Welback Holdings through its Timlex International division, and released in 1993.

 It was marketed under various different brands worldwide including Creatronic and Videojet, and the shell of the console came in white or black plastic.
 It was sold for about fl 129 in the Netherlands, and for a similar price in France and Germany.

 In South America (mainly in Brazil), the Chinese-made Creatronic version was distributed by Cougar USA, also known as "Cougar Electronic Organization", and sold as the "Cougar Boy".
-Cougar USA didn't release the Cougar Boy in its origin country.
+Cougar USA didn't widely release the Cougar Boy in its origin country.

 The cartridges are very similar to those of the Watara Supervision, but slightly narrower with fewer contacts (36 pins, whereas Supervision cartridges have 40).
 But unlike the Supervision, the hardware of the Mega Duck is almost identical to that of the Game Boy, enabling easy ports between the two systems.

 The Cougar Boy came with a four-in-one game cartridge and a stereo earphone.

-With an external joystick (not included) two players could play against each other simultaneously.
+Laptop Models

-A variant in the form of an educational laptop for children was released in Germany by Hartung as the Mega Duck Super Junior Computer, and in Brazil as the Super QuiQue.
+A variant in the form of an educational laptop for children was released in Germany by Hartung as the Mega Duck Super Junior Computer, and in Spain by CEFA Toys as the Super QuiQue.
+It uses an external game pad tethered by a cable instead of an integrated one.
+There is a primary ROM cartridge slot and a secondary slot for a battery backed save RAM cartridge.
 An extra accessory called the Mega Duck Printer was also released for this variant.